Dion Pereira: Luton Town

 On 3 November 2020, Pereira signed with Luton Town and joined the U23 team after 11 months without football.

 On 8 October 2021, Pereira joined National League side Yeovil Town on a short-term loan deal.
 Pereira's loan with Yeovil Town was cut short after just one match after being recalled by Luton.

 On 4 January 2022, Pereira joined League Two side Bradford City on loan until the end of the season.
 The move was assisted by Pereira's Luton teammate Carlos Mendes Gomes, who had been managed by Bradford City manager Derek Adams at Morecambe.
 On 1 September 2022, Pereira returned to Bradford City on loan until the end of the 2022–23 season.

 On 1 September 2023, Pereira joined EFL League Two club Sutton United on a season-long loan.

 On 27 January 2024, he joined National League side Dagenham & Redbridge on a loan until the end of the season.
 In June 2024, he returned to the Daggers on a season-long loan deal.

 On 9 May 2025, it was announced that Dion Pereira would be released by Luton at the end of his contract.

 Crawley Town

 On 4 July 2025, Pereira signed for EFL League Two club Crawley Town on a free transfer.

 International career

 Pereira made his debut for the Antigua and Barbuda national team against Bahamas on 14 October 2023.

 Personal life

-Born in England, Pereira is of Portuguese and Antiguan descent.
+Born in England, Pereira is of Brazilian, Trinidadian and Antiguan descent.
 He attended Queens' School in Bushey before dropping out in 2015.